awsdocs/amazon-kendra-developer-guide/doc_source/API_ThesaurusSummary.md

 # ThesaurusSummary<a name="API_ThesaurusSummary"></a>

-An array of summary information for a thesaurus or multiple thesauri\.
+An array of summary information for one or more thesauruses\.

 ## Contents<a name="API_ThesaurusSummary_Contents"></a>